The best banks in Canada for 2023

 Why it’s the best bank for international students

 CIBC makes banking easy for international students with the CIBC Smart for Students account.
 This no-fee account includes free Interac e-Transfers, CIBC Global Money Transfer, which has a $0 transfer fee on international money transfers, and a no-fee credit card with no credit history required.
-Plus, applicants can earn up to $150 when they open an account and $25 for every friend they refer.
+Plus, account holders can earn $100 by completing five transactions online within two months of opening the account; they can also get up to $50 dollars for every friend they refer (up to a maximum of $500 per year).
 Free membership in the SPC+ discount program, which can save students up to 30% on major brands, is a valuable extra perk.

 Return to top.